Prevent Blindness North Carolina

 Endorsed by NC Department of Health and Human Services, PBNC’s Children’s Vision Screening Certification program aims to ensure that school vision screenings are conducted in a consistent and uniform manner using evidence based and age-appropriate screening tools.
 Without training and certification, children and students participate in vision screening with different tools and procedures depending on where they live or which programs and schools they attend.
 This leads to potential under-referrals and inconsistencies that can drive inequalities in children’s vision, eye care, and eye health across the state.

 To schedule a training session, please complete the form below:

-If your clinic is interested in partnering with PBNC to provide retinal screenings for your patients, please contact us at 919-755-5044 or fill out the short form below:
+If your clinic is interested in partnering with PBNC to provide retinal screenings for your patients, please email Wendy at [email protected] or fill out the short form below:

 Do you or your child need glasses??
 Free eye exams??